 “You can have a cat when you have your own house!”

-I remember well these words of wisdom that were spoken by my father in response to my asking for a kitten for the millionth time while growing up.
-Although he did finally give in and get me a kitten when I was 16 years old, these words have echoed in my mind with each new pet my husband and I add to our own family.
-Fast forward 10 years, to my husband and me bartering over whom will brush out the fur of our Siberian husky, and I believe my dad may have been on to something.
+I remember well these words of wisdom that my father spoke in response to my asking for a kitten for the millionth time while growing up.
+Although he finally gave in and got me a kitten when I was 16 years old, these words have echoed in my mind with each new pet my husband and I add to our own family.
+Fast forward 10 years to my husband and me bartering over whom will brush out the fur of our Siberian husky.
+I believe my dad may have been on to something.

 Our Family Pet

-We currently own a cat (yes, the same one I mentioned) a dog, and a goldfish (that may or may not die monthly, and be replaced before my toddler daughter notices).
+We currently own a cat (yes, the same one I mentioned), a dog, and a goldfish (that may or may not die monthly and be replaced before my toddler daughter notices).
 My husband and I have always loved animals, and our daughter is no different.
-She is an animal fanatic, and because of that we have opened our home to many a family pet, and we love the bond that she has formed with each one of her pets.
+She is an animal fanatic.
+And because of that, we have opened our home to many a family pet.
+We love the bond that she has formed with each one of her pets.

 Raising Kids with a Family Pet

 The Pros of Raising Kids with a Pet

 I love that she is learning responsibility and how to care for others just by owning a few pets.
 But it isn’t all a breeze, especially for us parents.
 She absolutely loves to help feed them and give treats.
 She does a good job being gentle and kind to them, which is a major plus because she is learning empathy very young.
 Taking care of our family pet and being kind to the animals because she doesn’t want to hurt them is a valuable lesson to be learned.
 However, because she is so young still, most of the actual responsibility falls onto my husband and me.